zzzprojects/learn-orm/tutorials/ef-core-providers/inmemory.md

 ```
 In EF Core, the DbContext has a virtual method called `OnConfiguring`, which will get called internally by EF Core.

- - It will pass in an `optionsBuilder` instance, which can be used to configure options for the `DbContext`.
+ - It will pass in an `DbContextOptionsBuilder` instance, which can be used to configure options for the `DbContext`.
- - The `optionsBuilder` has `UseInMemoryDatabase` method, which expects a connection string as a parameter.
+ - The `DbContextOptionsBuilder` has `UseInMemoryDatabase` method, which expects a connection string as a parameter.

 Now, we are done with the required classes, let's add some authors and book records to the `InMemory` database and then retrieve them.